sehlen-bsi/botan-docs/docs/audit_report/src/side_channels/01_04_slh_dsa.rst

 These are nodes that are generated during signature generation and are required for verification in order to calculate the respective root of the Merkle tree.During verification, parts of the leaves are calculated depending on the message and the signature.
 The remaining nodes required to calculate the root are the so-called authentication data, which are also contained in the signature.

-The `treehash` routine detects during execution whether the currently calculated node must be added to the authentication data [BOTAN_SLH_DSA_TREEHASH]_.
+The `treehash` routine detects during execution whether the currently calculated node must be added to the authentication data (:srcref:`[src/lib/pubkey/sphincsplus/sphincsplus_common]/sp_treehash.cpp:64|internal_leaf`).
 If this is the case, a condition in the programme flow is fulfilled and the programme execution is changed.
 This control flow difference is indicated by DATA.
 The difference is not critical because the values of the nodes within these Merkle trees are public.